NoPlayNoFun/platform-server-BaaS/readme.md

 # Node BaaS
-BaaS is a "backend-as-a-service" permissions level data store with a RESTful API for node
+BaaS is a "backend-as-a-service" permissions level data store with a RESTful API.

 ## Setup